One-photon measurement of two-photon entanglement

 We employ two identical sources, $Q_1$ and $Q_2$ (Fig. \ref{fig:scheme-illus}), each of which can generate the same two-photon quantum state.
-They emit in such a way that only one pair of photons is produced at a time, i.e., we generate only one copy of the state.
+Note that instead of using two identical sets of crystals, one could pass the laser twice through the same set of crystals (see Supplemental Material).
+Sources $Q_1$ and $Q_2$ emit in such a way that only one pair of photons is produced at a time, i.e., we generate only one copy of the state.
 We denote the two photons by $\a$ and $\b$.
 Suppose that $Q_1$ can emit photon $\a$ into propagation mode $\a_1$.
 We ensure that $Q_2$ can emit photon $\a$ only in the same propagation mode ($\a_1$).
 This is done by sending the beam of photon $\a$ generated by $Q_1$ through source $Q_2$ and perfectly aligning the beam with the spatial propagation mode $\a$ generated by $Q_2$.
 Therefore, if one only observes photon $\a$ that emerges from $Q_2$, one cannot identify the origin of the photon.
+Stimulated emission at $Q_2$ due to the input of mode $\a_1$ is negligible \cite{wiseman2000induced,lahiri2017can}.
 Sources $Q_1$ and $Q_2$ can emit photon $\b$ into distinct propagation modes $\b_1$ and $\b_2$, respectively.
 These two modes are superposed by a beamsplitter, $BS$, and one of the outputs of $BS$ is collected by a detector, $PD$, where the single-photon counting rate (intensity) is measured.
 We also include an additional device, $\Gamma$, which can transform or project the light emerging from the beamsplitter to a particular state of our choice.
 Note that photon $\a$ is never detected.
 It is known that single-photon interference can be observed (at $PD$) for photon $\b$ in such a setup \cite{ZWM-ind-coh-PRL,WZM-ind-coh-PRA}.

 We now introduce a device, $O$, in propagation mode $\a_1$ between $Q_1$ and $Q_2$.
-A striking feature of this kind of interferometer is that the effect of this interaction is observed in the interference pattern recorded at $PD$ although photon $\b$ never interacts with $O$.
+The effect of this interaction is observed in the interference pattern recorded at $PD$ although, photon $\b$ never interacts with $O$.
 Recent imaging, spectroscopy and optical coherence tomography experiments have shown that with the knowledge of the two-photon quantum state, one can retrieve the information about the interaction from the interference pattern \cite{lemos2014,lahiri2015,kulik2016,valles2018optical,miller2019versatile,paterova2019polarization,Paterova_2018,chekhova2016nonlinear}.

 Our entanglement verification method is essentially the converse of the imaging method described in Refs. \cite{lemos2014,lahiri2015}.
 Here, we retrieve the information about the two-photon quantum state from the interference pattern with the knowledge of the interaction between $O$ and the undetected photon $\a$.